Code-Institute-Submissions/phil-griffith-fitness_for_all_AugResub/README.md

 Details of all tests that were performed can be found [here](documents/testing.md)

 In order to test this site as admin you will need the following credentials:
-* Username: admin
+* Username: ffa_admin
-* Password: Password1
+* Password: fitnessforall

 <a name="issues"></a>
 ### Issues identified and fixed ###

-* Incorrect Recipes deleting & Removing from Favourites
-    * Issue was caused by a modal generation in for loop taking the same ID for every modal.
-Fixed by appending {{ loop.index }} to modal id
-* Change Password modal trying to flash messages to deleted my account page
-    * Fixed by changing modal to a Change password page where flash message can be displayed until password is successfully changed and then redirect to Home page
+* Non editable form fields displayed on Edit Profile page
+    * Issue correct by added the relevant fields to the exclude section of the Meta class in the Profiles form

 In addition to the tests that were completed in the testing document, all code has been tested using the following code validators.